RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - That context may or may not include facts giving rise to a reasonable expectation, in the circumstances of the case for if particular matters exist they will be disclosed.
     - Miller & Associates Insurance Broking Pty Ltd v BMW Australia Finance Limited (2010) 241 CLR 357
       - Consolidated retained Miller to obtain finance for a $4m insurance policy – BMW offered to provide the finance.
-      - BMW required that the policy be ‘assignable and cancellable’ but did not clearly communicate this to Miller.
+      - BMW required that the policy be 'assignable and cancellable' but did not clearly communicate this to Miller.
       - The policy was not assignable nor cancellable.
 Miller provided a copy of it to BMW before the money was loaned, but BMW did not read it.
       - Consolidated defaulted – BMW sued Miller alleging that:
         - Miller had falsely represented that the policy was assignable and cancellable, when it was not; or